 People with Type 2 diabetes often have plenty of insulin but need to ‘invest’ their insulin well on metabolising protein to build muscles and repair their vital organs rather than ‘squandering it’ on refined carbohydrates.

 People with hyperinsulinemia will often see their blood sugars decrease after a high protein meal as the insulin released to metabolise the protein also works to reduce their blood sugars.

 If you see your blood sugars rise after a high protein meal you may have inadequate insulin.
-If there is an insulin insufficiency, you need to learn to accurately dose with insulin for protein rather than avoiding protein.
+If there is insulin insufficiency, you need to learn to accurately dose insulin for protein rather than avoiding protein.

 High protein will shorten life due to excess mTOR stimulation

 Humans need to balance growth (i.e. increased IGF-1, insulin and mTOR) with repair (i.e. autophagy, fasting and ketosis).

 The research into protein restriction and longevity is either theoretical or in worms in a petri dish where they grew more slowly when protein and/or energy was restricted.

 Longevity research in monkeys suggests that energy restriction or at least a reduction in modern processed foods is beneficial.
 However, there is no research in mammals that demonstrates that protein restriction extends lifespan or health span.

 The low target protein values proposed by some for longevity (i.e. 0.6g/kg lean body mass or LBM) are practically impossible to achieve from whole foods without the addition of a significant amount of oils and refined fats and/or substantial calorie restriction to the point of rapid weight loss (e.g. check out the Nutrient Optimiser analysis of Dr Rosedale’s diet here).